siva234/qopla-pos/README.md

 The application is built with **React**, **TypeScript**, and **Vite**, and styled with **Tailwind CSS V4**.

-## Core Features

--   **Unified Interface**: Modifications (e.g., size, flavor) and addons (e.g., extra toppings) are managed on a single, clean screen.
--   **Dynamic Modification Selection**: Users can select one option per modification type (e.g., "Extra large" for size).
-Selections can be changed at any time.
--   **Addon Management**: Users can increment and decrement addons.
-The logic correctly enforces limits at both the individual addon level and the group level.
--   **Real-time Price Calculation**: The total price is instantly updated as the user makes selections, reflecting the product's base price, modification costs, and addon costs.
--   **Collapsible Sections**: Both the modifications and addons sections can be collapsed to reduce visual clutter, showing a quick summary of the selections made within.
--   **Responsive Design**: The UI is fully responsive and works seamlessly on various screen aspect ratios.
--   **Error Handling**: The application includes error handling to gracefully manage issues like invalid data or rendering errors, preventing crashes.

 ## Technical Highlights & Architecture

 This project was built with a focus on creating a clean, scalable, and maintainable codebase.